wtsnjordan/Parstagram/README.md

 # Parstagram
-nstagram-like client with a custom backend server that allows users to post photos and view their feed
+Instagram-like client with a custom backend server that allows users to post photos and view their feed